laqieer/FEHRR/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*Please check if it reproduces on latest patch and if it already exists in the issue list before report it!*
+*Please check if it reproduces on the latest patch and if it already exists in the issue list before report it!*

 **Describe the bug**
 A clear and concise description of what the bug is.